-If you’re considering a healthcare job, 2018 is the year you can find security as one of the professionals who help others feel, move, see, and hear better.
+If you’re considering a career in medicine, 2018 is the year you can find job security as one of the professionals who help others feel, move, see, and hear better.
 Jobs in healthcare represent a rewarding career that allows you to not only help people improve their quality of life every day, but get paid well for doing it.
 Here’s an overview of the hottest jobs in healthcare during 2018, broken down by field of practice and salary.

 Read this article: Healthcare jobs that pay well without a degree